The Single Most Important Leadership Trait In Setting Your Company Culture

-- It takes courage to delegate the outcome to others and therefore risk what the result may be when you know yourself what will guarantee a result – that is, they may fail, they may achieve as you would, or they may exceed what you would.
+- It takes courage to delegate the outcome to others and therefore risk what the result may be when you know yourself what will guarantee a result i.e., they may fail, they may achieve as you would, or they may exceed what you would.

-- It takes courage to develop people further than they are comfortable in going themselves – that is, pushing them out of their comfort zone.
+- It takes courage to develop people further than they are comfortable in going themselves i.e. pushing them out of their comfort zone.
 This also implies you have spent time to get to know them and what they aspire to do in their lives.

-- It takes courage to temper an over-enthusiastic achiever to walk before he/she can run.
+- It takes courage to temper an over enthusiastic achiever to walk before they can run.

 - It takes courage to suspend your own ego and not tell / show everyone that you have all the answers, rather you spend time asking coaching questions that lets them discover their own answer.

 - It takes courage to stand up to a boss who is demanding instant results when you are investing time and taking risks on growing your team.

 - It takes courage to prioritise what to do and, more especially, what will NOT get done.

 - It takes courage to censure or punish someone who had everything they needed to achieve but who were careless, or worse.

 - It takes courage to differentially reward the good people who go the extra mile from the slackers.

 - It takes courage to admit when you have made a mistake.